GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/README.md

 First, download the files we'll be using in the rest of this gHack from [this link](https://github.com/gfilicetti/conv-agents-intro/archive/refs/heads/main.zip).
 Unzip the zip file and keep the files handy, they will be needed in upcoming challenges.

+> **Note** You can even use `wget` to download the files directly to the Cloud Shell and keep everything there.

 Create a new agent in the Conversational Agents Console.
-Test your agent with a simple "hello" message.
+Test your agent with a simple "Hello" message.

 Use the Conversational Messenger Integration to create a chat bubble on the provided `agent-page.html` page so that your agent is reachable via a web page.